A dynamical approach to spanning and surplus edges of random graphs

-on $[\operatorname{len}(\pmb{x})]$ (without knowing the breadth-first order induced by $\pmb{\xi}$, but knowing that the mass of $i$ equals $x_i$), the edge between any two $h$ and $l$, which belong to different trees of $\mathcal{T}^{\pmb{x}}(q)$, arrives at rate $x_h \cdot x_l$. \end{enumerate} Several random forests can be constructed such that properties \ref{property:M1}, \ref{property:M2} and \ref{property:M3} are satisfied.
-For example, we can construct a trivial such random forest in the following way: for each $h \in [2, \len(\bx)]$, $\pi_h$ always gets connected by an edge to $\pi_{h-1}$ at the moment when its connected component merges with another (previously listed) connected component ($\pi_{h}$ served as the root of its component just prior to the merger time).
-This unsophisticated procedure constructs a monotone forest-valued process that evolves starting from the forest of $\len(\bx)$ many trivial trees (i.e.\ $\mathcal{F}_0(0)$), and ending with a tree of $\len(\bx)$ many generations, with a single vertex in each generation.
+on $[\operatorname{len}(\pmb{x})]$ (without knowing the breadth-first order induced by $\pmb{\xi}$, but knowing that the mass of $i$ equals $x_i$), the edge between any two $h$ and $l$, which belong to different trees of $\mathcal{T}^{\pmb{x}}(q)$, arrives at rate $x_h \cdot x_l$. \end{enumerate} Several random forest-valued processes can be constructed such that properties \ref{property:M1}, \ref{property:M2} and \ref{property:M3} are satisfied.
+For example, we can construct a trivial such process in the following way: at the moment when its connected component merges with another (previously listed) connected component, the leading vertex $\pi_h$ (it is the vertex which serves as the root of its component just prior to the merger time) always gets connected by an edge to $\pi_{h-1}$.
+This unsophisticated procedure constructs a monotone forest-valued process that evolves starting from the forest of $\operatorname{len}(\pmb{x})$ many trivial trees (i.e.\ $\mathcal{F}_0(0)$), and ends with a tree of $\operatorname{len}(\pmb{x})$ many generations, with a single vertex in each generation.
 However, the edge arrivals in this construction do not satisfy \ref{property:M4a}.
 Indeed, if two connected components, composed of $\{i_1,i_2,i_3\}$ and $\{i_4,i_5\}$, merge at a certain time $q$ via an edge connecting $i_2$ and $i_5$, then (given all the available information) we know that starting from time $q$ both $i_2$ and $i_5$ are interior vertices within the tree containing $\{i_1,i_2,i_3,i_4,i_5\}$, and therefore it is not possible for either of these vertices to connect via an edge to any other vertex at a future merging event.